ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.helium/Documentation/integration/configure.md

   HeliumSDK.SetCCPAConsent(false);
 ```

-* By sending `setCCPAConsent (true)`, you indicate that this user from your application has given consent to share personal data for behavioral targeted advertising under CCPA regulation.
+* By sending `SetCCPAConsent (true)`, you indicate that this user from your application has given consent to share personal data for behavioral targeted advertising under CCPA regulation.

-* By sending `setCCPAConsent (false)`, you indicate that this user from your application has not given consent to allow sharing personal data for behavioral targeted advertising under CCPA regulation.
+* By sending `SetCCPAConsent (false)`, you indicate that this user from your application has not given consent to allow sharing personal data for behavioral targeted advertising under CCPA regulation.

 > **_NOTE:_** Helium will send CCPA information to the bidding network and set the CCPA information for the adapters.